lowRISC/lowrisc-site/content/docs/refresh-v0.6/development.md

     }

 The use of the DIP switches 15:12 allows up to 16 different boards to be used.
 You should ensure that nobody else on your site is making use of the same range.
 It is a good idea to avoid changing the MAC address after powering up on a certain network port.
 Otherwise your router may decide you are a bad actor and refuse to talk to you.

+### Boot Linux from local SD-Card

+The kernel previously produced should be copied to the DOS partition of the SD-Card.
+It should be booted with SW1 on and SW0/2 off.
+If you already have a running Linux system, perhaps based on the pre-made executables, it is possible to replace the kernel in the running system, which saves wear and tear from regularly swapping cards between target system and PC.
+To use this method proceed as follows:

+On the target system (first time only):

+    adduser upload

+You will need to choose a password and ensure the network is running

+On the host (first time only, if you have a public key):

+    ssh-copy-id upload@lowrisc5.sm.cl.cam.ac.uk # substitute your boards' own IP address

+On the host:

+    cd $TOP/fpga/board/nexys4_ddr
+    sftp upload@lowrisc5.sm.cl.cam.ac.uk # substitute your boards' own IP address put boot_mmc.bin
+    quit

+On the target system, logged in as root, proceed as follows:

+    cd /home/upload
+    mount -t msdos /dev/mmcblk0p1 /mnt
+    mv boot_mmc.bin /mnt/boot.bin # ignore error about preserving ownership
+    umount /mnt
+    halt

+You cannot upload directly to the DOS filing system because it does not support credentials so only root and write to it normally, and root login via sftp is disabled for security reasons.
+After the final shutdown message is printed, the reset button may be used to reboot.

 ### Boot Linux remotely on FPGA